 One of the biggest hurdles to a change for the better is convincing people that the instant gratification of giving a dollar or two to a panhandler would be better spent by the charities that operate various social service programs across the city.

 It is important to stress that individuals SHOULD NOT feel bad about NOT giving money directly to panhandlers.
-In fact, it is illegal in Anchorage to lure panhandlers into the roadway because it is dangerous.

 Real change – not spare change – is the best way to help out panhandlers.